ReidTissing/IncrementalSave/README.md

 # IncrementalSave
-A Blender add-on for auto-incremental saving of projects (like in Cinema4D and other software) created in Python 3.6.
+A Blender add-on for auto-incremental saving of projects similar to Cinema4D.

 ## Installation